On this page

 Designing Clinical Research Course

-Designing Clinical Research for Residents and Students (Epi 150.03, classroom setting, August) / Designing Clinical Research for Residents (CTSI Online, October) is a course that requires 50% protected time and is taught twice a year, in August and October, in a one-month format.
+Designing Clinical Research for Residents and Students (Epi 150.03, classroom setting, August) / Designing Clinical Research for Clinical Trainees (CTSI Online, October) is a course that requires 50% protected time and is taught twice a year, in August and October, in a one-month format.
 Modeled after the highly successful summer clinical research workshop of the Training in Clinical Research (TICR) program, the elective will lead residents through the essential components for writing a clinical research protocol, developed around their own clinical research question.
 The tangible product of the course is a 5-page clinical research protocol.
 The residents will attend bi-weekly group lectures and small resident-only seminar groups led by core faculty for the CTST resident initiative with additional faculty participating to meet resident enrollment.

 PLEASE NOTE: It is now a requirement for those applying to Resident Research Funding (RRF) to have successfully completed the Designing Clinical Research (DCR) course or equivalent didactic training in clinical research.

 There are a number of courses in clinical and translational research available to residents.